-Preliminary blood work is done before the surgery to ensure that your pet will be able to accept the anesthetic medications.
+Preliminary blood work is done before the surgery to ensure that your pet will be able to handle the anesthetic medications.
 During surgery we monitor your pet’s blood pressure, heart rate, ECG, carbon dioxide and oxygen saturation, exactly as in a human hospital.
 IV fluids are administered throughout the procedure to keep blood pressure stable.
 An IV also provides us with immediate access to the vein for drug administration.

 The CO2 laser beam seals nerve endings as it cuts through tissue.
 This reduces the amount of pain the patient feels during and after surgery.